-Population 5.428.704
+Population 5,428,704

-Population aged 15-29 years old 19,6%
+Population aged 15-29 years old 19.6%

-Population aged 65 years old and above 14,5%
+丰 Population aged 65 years old and above 14.5%

-Birth Rate 10,3
+Birth Rate 10.3

-International migrant stock as a percentage of the total
+• International migrant stock as a percentage of the total

-population 3,3%
+population 3.3%

-Standards of living in Slovak Republic 1.
+1. Standards of living in Slovak Republic20

 The gross national income (GNI) in the Slovak Republic is 29910, and it is among the middle income countries within the PROMISE project (Fig.1.1).
-Also, 9% of the labour force is unemployed currently (Fig.1.3).
-Due unfriendly regulations, doing business in the Slovak Republic is not easy (Fig.1.2).
+Also, 9% of the labour force is currently unemployed (Fig.1.3).
+Due to unfriendly regulations, doing business in the Slovak Republic is not easy (Fig.1.2).
 The perceived corruption is not high (Fig.1.4), but the Government effectiveness is rated as relatively low (Fig.1.5) in comparison to other PROMISE countries.